mildebrandt/japantown_prepared/monitor/README.md

 <tr>
 <td>alert_levels</td>
 <td>
 Custom alert levels and descriptions for the air quality.
 The key is the raw air quality number and the value is the description to give to that rating.
+For example:

 ```yaml
 alert_levels: